liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/05-tuning.markdown

 ## File System [](id=file-system)

-Configure your Operating System for at least 64,000 file descriptors (the default Linux value is 1024).
+Configure your operating system for at least 64,000 file descriptors (the default Linux value is 1024).
 Since Elasticsearch uses NioFS and MMapFS, ensure there is sufficient virtual memory available for memory-mapped files.
 Consult your system administrator for information on how to configure these values.